The Role of Visual Design in Enhancing Multi-Modal Content

 H2: Building Visual Hierarchies that Work Across Modalities

-A strong visual hierarchy tells the same story whether someone reads a longform article, scrolls an image feed, or previews a video — it guides attention to the single most important action.
+A strong visual hierarchy conveys the same message whether someone reads a long article, scrolls an image feed, or watches a video.
+It directs attention to the most important action.
 Start by defining that priority explicitly, then translate it into modality-specific signals: size, color contrast, motion, and placement.
 When done well, the reader perceives the same narrative order across text, image, and video without extra cognitive effort.

 H3: A 4-Step Framework for Cross-Modal Hierarchies